 8000 people die every day of AIDS.

-This year for the first time science shows we can end the epidemic.
+Using treatment as prevention we can end the epidemic.
 Let’s work together to fight this global crisis.

 The AIDS Advocacy Network (AAN) is health professional students dedicated to creating a national network focused on advocating for the fight against the global AIDS pandemic.
 We have representatives at a growing number of medical, public health, and nursing schools around the country all working to coordinate efforts to have the strongest voice possible.